The Best Places To Visit In Colorado

 *Submitted by Derek and Mike, Robe Trotting

 This upscale and intimate resort town is nestled amongst the aspens in Colorado’s Vail Valley.
-Part of its beauty is the stunning natural landscape, but some comes from the fact that Beaver Creek is a completely planned village.
+Part of its beauty is the stunning natural landscape, but some come from the fact that Beaver Creek is a completely planned village.
 It exists purely for the pleasure of travelers and skiers who frequent the town.

 Unlike many Colorado ski towns, Beaver Creek was never a frontier mining town – it was carved out of the ski fantasies of tourism developers.
-The former governor jokingly called it the “Tiffany’s of ski resorts” and it holds true for those who are lucky enough to visit.
+The former governor jokingly called it the “Tiffany’s of ski resorts,” and it holds true for those who are lucky enough to visit.

 Glenwood Springs

 Looking for a place to relax?
-Head to the open air hot springs.
-These historical hot springs are the perfect place to spend a few hours immersed in the water while it’s cold outside, or even snowing.
+Head to the open-air hot springs.
+These historical hot springs are the perfect place to spend a few hours immersed in the water while it’s cold outside or even snowing.
 Other nice spots are Yampah Spa and Vapor Cave.

 If you want to spot wildlife, head to White River National Forest.